 He was arrested twice protesting South Carolina’s failure to provide Medicaid expanded coverage to poor people and went eight days in 2014 without solid food protesting mountaintop removal in West Virginia.

 Press link below to view and hear the Sunday service.
-It is available by 10 am, each Sunday.
-After, it will be available in Past Sermons, below.

 We Are Unitarian